ezzabuzaid/ngx-form-factory/README.md

 ## Installition
 The library has two important classes that correlates to
 * `Form` extends `FormGroup`  with additional instance methods
-	1. `getControlValue` returns the value of the specified control name
+	1. `getControlValue(controlName, defaultValue)` returns the value of the specified control name and defaultValue if the value is null or undefined
-	2. `hasControlError` checks if the specified control name the control has
+	2. `hasControlError(controlName, errorName)` checks if the specified control name has an error
+	3.

 * Field => FormControl